paynl/woocommerce-plugin/readme.txt

 * **Start accepting payments within minutes!**
 * **Single integration and contract**  to start accepting all major payment methods, including iDEAL, Visa, Mastercard, American Express, PayPal, Bancontact, SOFORT and more...
-* **Largest offer Buy Now Pay Later and Instalment** options like AfterPay, in3, Klarna, SprayPay and more...
+* **Largest offer Buy Now Pay Later and Instalment** options like Riverty, in3, Klarna, SprayPay and more...
 * Create **Paylinks** to send to your customer when manually creating orders
 * **Instore payments**; easily start card payments on your Pay.
 POS terminal (for example, for a self-service kiosk or click & collect)
 * **Easy (partial)refunds** straight from your WooCommerce backend